-A Member's eligibility for coverage under this Contract will continue until the earlier of:
+A member's eligibility for coverage under this contract will continue until the earlier of:

-- 1. The date that a Member accepts any direct or indirect contribution or reimbursement, by or on behalf of an employer, for any portion of the premium for coverage under this Contract; - 2.
-The date a Member's employer and a Member treat this Contract as part of an employer-provided health plan for any purpose, including tax purposes; or - 3.
-The primary Member residing outside the Service Area or moving permanently outside the Service Area of this plan.
+- 1. The date that a member accepts any direct or indirect contribution or reimbursement, by or on behalf of an employer, for any portion of the premium for coverage under this contract; or - 2.
+The date a member's employer and a member treat this contract as part of an employer-provided health plan for any purpose, including tax purposes. - 3.
+You reside outside the service area or you move permanently outside the service area of this plan.